abrasive/shairport/TROUBLESHOOTING.md

 **Problem**

-You have installed Shairport Sync successfully, the deamon is running, you can see it from your remote terminal but you are unable to play a song.
+You have installed Shairport Sync successfully, the daemon is running, you can see it from your remote terminal but you are unable to play a song.

 **Before you change anything to your configuration**